arunperala/Modern-Farming-using-MachineLearning/README.md

 - Crop Recommendation system - > By entering the corresponding nutrient values of your soil, state, and city.
 The NPK (Nitrogen, Phosphorous, and Pottasium) values to be entered should be the ratio between them.
 Refer to [this website](https://www.gardeningknowhow.com/garden-how-to/soil-fertilizers/fertilizer-numbers-npk.htm) for more information.

-   Note: When you enter the city name, make sure to enter mostly common city names.
-Remote cities/towns may not be available in the [Weather API](https://openweathermap.org/) from where humidity and temperature data is fetched.

 - Fertilizer suggestion system - > Enter the nutrient contents of your soil and the crop you want to grow.
 The algorithm will tell which nutrient the soil has an excess of or lacks.
 Accordingly, it will give suggestions for buying fertilizers.

 - Disease Detection System - > Upload an image of the leaf of your plant.
 The algorithm will tell the crop type and whether it is diseased or healthy.
 If it is diseased, it will tell you the cause of the disease and suggest how to prevent/cure the disease accordingly.